teleported-cat/Bean-Scene-Reservation/README.md

 For sittings, there are 3 types: Breakfast, Lunch, & Dinner, but the database can be updated to include special occasions.

-A sitting is set for a date & type (Breakfast, Lunch, Dinner), and includes the start/end times, its capacity, and whever or not it's open for reservations.
+A sitting is set for a date & type (Breakfast, Lunch, Dinner), and includes the start/end times, its capacity, and whether or not it's open for reservations.

 Sittings can be individually created, but this isn't recommended as the manager can generate them in bulk using sitting schedules.
 A sitting schedule allows the manager to set all the information about a specific sitting (Breakfast, Lunch, Dinner) on a day of the week over set period.
 The client requested this feature to allow them to create sittings on a quarterly basis.